Residual-Aided End-to-End Learning of Communication System without Known Channel: Simulation Results

 \section{Simulation Results}

-In this section, we investigate the performance of the proposed RA-GAN based training scheme in terms of block error rate (BLER) for data transmission in the AWGN channel, Rayleigh channel, and DeepMIMO channel dataset based on ray-tracing~\cite{Alkhateeb2019}, respectively.
-We compare the performance of the RA-GAN based training scheme with RL\cite{hoydis4} and GAN based training scheme\cite{ye1}, and the optimal training method with known channel is also considered as the optimal performance bound.
-In the optimal training method, we assume the real channel are known at the transmitter, which makes the gradient $\nabla_{\bm{\theta_T}}\widetilde{\mathcal{L}}$ available to train the transmitter DNN.
-In addition, we analyze the ability of RA-GAN to generate a fake received signal and compare it with GAN.
-The layouts of the transmitter, receiver, generator, and discriminator are described in Table \ref{Table1}.
-Moreover, the parameter $E_b/N_0$ denotes the ratio of energy per bit ($E_b$) to the noise power spectral density ($N_0$), and the noise power $\delta^2$ equals to $(\frac{2E_b\log_2M}{N_0n})^{-1}$~\cite{hoydis1}.
+In this section, we investigate the performance of the proposed RA-GAN based training scheme in terms of block error rate (BLER) for data transmission in the AWGN channel, Rayleigh channel, and DeepMIMO channel dataset based on ray-tracing~\cite{Alkhateeb2019}, respectively{\footnote{It's worth noting that the proposed RA-GAN based training scheme is still suitable for non-linear channels, such as optical fiber channel~\cite{optical_fiber_channel}.}}. {We compare the performance of the indirect RA-GAN based training scheme with indirect RL\cite{hoydis4}, indirect GAN based training scheme\cite{ye1}, indirect WGAN based training scheme\cite{wgan1}, and the direct optimal training method with known channel.
+In the direct optimal training method, we assume the real channel are known at the transmitter, which makes the gradient $\nabla_{\bm{\theta_T}}\widetilde{\mathcal{L}}$ available to train the transmitter DNN.} In addition, we analyze the ability of RA-GAN to generate a fake received signal and compare it with GAN.
+The layouts of the transmitter, receiver, generator, and discriminator are described in \textbf{Table \ref{Table1}}.
+Moreover, the parameter $E_b/N_0$ denotes the ratio of energy per bit ($E_b$) to the noise power spectral density ($N_0$), and the noise power $\delta^2$ equals to $(\frac{2E_b\log_2M}{N_0n})^{-1}$~\cite{hoydis1}. {Expect the neural network dimension is shown in Table I, the training hyper-parameters are set as: weight decay $\lambda=0.01$, the maximum number of iteration Epoch $=200$, and the learning rate to train the transmitter and receiver is $0.001$.
+Specifically, for AWGN and Rayleigh fading channel model, the learning rate to {train} the generator and discriminator are 0.0005 and 0.0001, respectively, and the batch size $B=320$.
+For the DeepMIMO channel model, due to the complex distribution of DeepMIMO, the learning rate to {train} the generator and discriminator are set as 0.00005 and 0.00001, respectively, and the batch size $B=640$, to reduce the speed of the training model and make the model converge better.}